 The Sequential Connection

 The ultimate objective of the population controllers is to legalize abortion worldwide.
 NSSM-200, written in 1974, has not been amended and thus continues to represent official United States population control policy.
-It says that “No country has reduced its population growth without resorting to abortion.”
+It says, “No country has reduced its population growth without resorting to abortion.”

 Pro‑abortionists, population controllers, “family planners” and sex educators all over the world falsely claim as part of their propaganda campaigns that as contraceptive and abortifacient use increases, “unwanted pregnancies” and both illegal and legal abortions will decrease.
 At first glance, this allegation seems logical.
 After all, authentic (non-abortifacient) contraception is designed to stop conceptions and, if more conceptions are prevented, fewer abortions will occur.